barmiro/SYSH/README.md

 > How many users does SYSH support?

 Spotify imposes a limit of 25 users per app.
 With the current setup, the upper limit of reliability is probably closer to 15.
 25 users would make for 1440 updates per day, each requiring at least one API call (more if new tracks/albums/artists are found).
-Reducing the rate of updates is trivial, but may in rare cases lead to missed streams.
 In internal testing, the 24-hour limit seems to be around 1500 calls, but this is undocumented and may vary day to day.
-It's also not recommended to onboard more than 10 users per day due to streaming history imports requiring many API calls.
+An option to reduce the rate of updates is coming, but may in rare cases lead to missed streams.

+When onboarding users, keep in mind a single user's history import may use up to 400 API calls at once (typically 100-200).

+The API call limit is per developer account - it's possible to run multiple instances of SYSH on one machine and register them with separate developer accounts if it's an issue.